threedworld-mit/tdw/Documentation/lessons/scene_setup_high_level/arrangements.md

 ### Example A: `CupAndCoaster`

-A [`CupAndCoaster`](../../python/proc_gen/arrangements/cup_and_coaster.md) is a relatively simple arrangement.
+A [`CupAndCoaster`](../../python/proc_gen/arrangements/cup_and_coaster.md) is a subclass of [`Arrangement`](../../python/proc_gen/arrangements/arrangement.md).
 It creates either a cup or a wine glass.
 50% of the time, there is a coaster under the cup or glass.

 `CupAndCoaster` has the following constructor parameters:

 - `position` sets the position of the arrangement (either the coaster or, if there is no coaster, the cup or wineglass).
 - `rng` is optional and defaults to None.
 It is either a random seed (and integer) or a `numpy.random.RandomState` object.
 If None, a new `numpy.random.RandomState` object is created.

-To add a `CupAndCoaster` to the scene:
+This example controller adds a `CupAndCoaster` to the scene:

 ```python
 from tdw.controller import Controller